 - Choose the folder where you want to save your recordings by navigating to the “Recording” tab.

-- To start meeting set up your Zoom.
+- To start meeting, set up your Zoom.
 Once done, hit “Record” from the control menu at the bottom of the screen.

 How to Enable Automatic Recording on Zoom Meetings

 If you are an admin with access to alter account settings, you can only enable automatic recording for a certain account.
+Follow these instructions to record meetings or webinars just for you automatically:

 - Go to the Zoom web portal and sign in to your account.